Written by CorpsAfrica/Malawi Volunteer Ms. Deborah Kamanga

 The week starting on the 25th of July marked another exciting week in my CorpsAfrica journey.
-This was the week where our Mid-service training was scheduled for and I was thrilled to take a one week break from site, plus I was looking forward to meeting the entire CorpsAfrica Malawi team.
+This was the week where our Mid-service training was scheduled and I was thrilled to take a one-week break from site, plus I was looking forward to meeting the entire CorpsAfrica Malawi team.